pnlbwh/pnlNipype/README.md

 If you have already configured your environment following *pnlpipe*, you may pass the instruction below:

     source ~/miniconda3/bin/activate                 # should introduce '(base)' in front of each line export FSLDIR=~/fsl/                             # setup fsl environment
     source $FSLDIR/etc/fslconf/fsl.sh
     export PATH=$PATH:$FSLDIR/bin
     export FREESURFER_HOME=~/freesurfer              # you may specify another directory where FreeSurfer is installed source $FREESURFER_HOME/SetUpFreeSurfer.sh
     export ANTSPATH=/path/to/ANTs/bin/
     export PATH=$ANTSPATH:ANTs/Scripts:$PATH         # define ANTSPATH and export ANTs scripts in your path export PATH=~/dcm2niix/build/bin
+    export PY2BIN=/absolute/path/to/miniconda2/bin   # for whitematteranalysis package

 *(If you would like, you may edit your [bashrc](#global-bashrc) to have environment automatically setup